SFDO-Tooling/CumulusCI/docs/cookbook.rst

 All tasks in CumulusCI are python classes that subclass `cumulusci.core.tasks.BaseTask`.
 The general usage of a task is two step: initialize an instance then call it to run the task.

 For most tasks, you'll want to override the `_run_task` method in your subclass to provide the implementation.
-The return value of this function is ignored.
+The return value of this function is saved as part of the StepResult.
 Exceptions from `cumulus.core.exceptions` should be raised to communicate task status to the user or flow.
 If no exceptions are thrown, the task is considered to have completed successfully.

 Task Exceptions
 ---------------